chandrikadeb7/chandrikadeb7.github.io/content/featured/Flipkart/index.md

   - Financial Implication
 ---

-An employer today could easily have young graduates working side by side with great-grandparents.

-The goal here is to Personalize Indian Employee Rewards with varied short-term and long-term incentives aligned with age and values, personality traits, etc. for optimal engagement.
+Personalizing Flipkart India Employee Rewards with varied short-term and long-term incentives aligned with their age, career stage, personality traits, etc. for optimal engagement as part of **Flipkart WiRED 7.0 HR Track** Bschool Case Competition